d-mon-bi/osm-ubuntu/README.md

 Defaults	exempt_group=vagrant
 ```

-3. Close and safe the file.
+3. Close and save the file.

 #### Set the environment variable for the puppet manifest location
 For simplicity's sake, create an environment variable that points to the location where the puppet repo was cloned to, either the host shared folder or the cloned location.